 What’s most surprising about the current 10 most liked videos on YouTube isn’t the staggering number of likes each video has earned over the years since they’ve debuted.
 It’s the fact that all of them are music videos.
 And that fact is especially startling when you consider that the video-sharing site provides a vast, far-reaching platform for so much more than just music videos.
-You name the subject and there’s probably a number of YouTube videos about it, filmed in a variety of formats.
-(Plus, even the current list of the 10 most disliked YouTube videos shows a little a bit of the variety you can expect from YouTube’s video collection.)
+You name the subject and there are probably many YouTube videos about it, filmed in a variety of formats.
+(Plus, even our most recent list of the 10 most disliked YouTube videos shows a little a bit of the variety you can expect from YouTube’s video collection.)

 And yet, even though YouTube offers an extensive library of non-music content, it seems that the consensus is (at least for now) that music videos are the most popular form of content YouTube has to offer.

-Marshmello’s video for “Alone” has over a billion views and nearly 14 million likes since it was published on YouTube in 2016.
+Marshmello’s video for Alone has over 2 billion views and over 20 million likes since it was published on YouTube in 2016.
 The video is actually kind of sweet in a simple way: It depicts a lonely teen who doesn’t quite fit with his peers at school, but is finally able to connect with them through the creation of his own music.

 The video has a bit of an after-school special vibe, but it’s actually nice to see the main character become accepted by his schoolmates via his own self-expression, rather than by conforming to his would-be friends’ interests.

 8. Gangnam Style — Psy (21.41 million likes)

 Admit it: You did the dance.
 You may not have done it while sober, but you did it.